UPPS 04.04.41 - Staff Employee Mediation and Grievance Policy

 The employee must present the signed form with any attachments to their department head or dean and send copies to Human Resources.

 The department head must inform the employee of his or her decision in writing on the grievance form within five working days of its receipt.
-The department head must send a copy of his or her decision to the Human Resources office.
+The department head must send a copy of his or her decision to Human Resources.

 The vice president must inform the employee of his or her decision in writing on the grievance form within five working days of its receipt.
-The vice president will send copies of his or her decision to the department head and to the Human Resources office.
+The vice president will send copies of his or her decision to the department head and to Human Resources.
 The decision of the vice president is final.

 If the non-termination grievance is against the vice president, the grievance will be submitted to the special assistant to the president as the hearing officer, unless the president appoints another divisional vice president to be the hearing officer.